How to Make a DIY Cascading Bridal Bouquet

 Follow the steps below and craft this stunning bridal bouquet for yourself.

-What You Will Need to Make a DIY Cascading Bridal Bouquet:
+What You’ll Need to Make a DIY Cascading Bridal Bouquet

-You don’t need a lot of materials to make this DIY cascading bouquet - just a few key things:
+Sometimes, simplicity is the key to an elegant, sophisticated design.
+You don’t need a lot of materials to make this DIY cascading bouquet — just a few essentials:

-We chose orchids as our focal statement flowers for their waterfall, cascading blossoms.
+We chose orchids as our focal statement flowers for their waterfall-like, cascading blossoms.
 Our orchid designer flower boxes pair faux orchids alongside other complimentary flowers, like delicate silk and foam roses.
+The roses and lamb’s ear greenery add depth and romance while perfectly accenting the unique beauty of the orchid blooms.

-Today, we’ll use a pink palette with the Adele Dusty Rose box, but you can choose from any of the orchid box variations to customize your design.
+Today, we’ll use a pink palette with the Adele Dusty Rose box, but you can choose from any of Ling’s orchid box variations to customize your design.
+You could also use another floral or greenery element instead of flowing orchids, like rosa banksiae vines.

 How to Make a Cascading Bouquet